aaronbarrall/fhlus/README.md

 1. **Numerator**: The variable of interest (e.g., housing units, affordable units)
 2. **Rank variable**: Opportunity indicator(s) where higher values = better opportunity
    - For "lower is better" metrics (e.g., poverty rate), use negative values or the `ascending = FALSE` parameter
-3. **Denominator**: Typically land area in the same units across observations
+3. **Denominator**: Typically land area in the same units across observations.
+Other common options are neighborhood population or housing units

 Minimum requirements:
 - At least 2 observations